Blues and Royals: Formation and service

-Since formation in 1969, the new regiment has served in Northern Ireland, Germany, and Cyprus.
+Since formation in 1969, the new regiment has served in several countries.
+From 1969 the regiment had troops deployed to Northern Ireland as part of Operation Banner.
+In the 1970s and 1980s, during the Cold War, the Regiment was headquartered at Detmold in West Germany and was a unit of the British Army of the Rhine's 20th Armoured Brigade, part of the 3rd Armored Division with an armoured and reconnaissance role.

+During that time it was tasked with defending part of the North German Plain in the event of an invasion by the Warsaw Pact.
 During the Falklands War of 1982, the regiment provided the two armoured reconnaissance troops.
 The regiment also had a squadron on operational duty with the United Nations in Bosnia in 1994–95.
 Most recently, the regiment saw action in the Iraq War and the War in Afghanistan.

-Both Prince William, Duke of Cambridge, and Prince Harry, Duke of Sussex, joined the regiment as cornets in 2006.
+Both Prince William and Prince Harry joined the regiment as cornets in 2006.

 Operational union

-As a result of the Options for Change Review in 1991, the Blues and Royals formed a union for operational purposes with the Life Guards as the Household Cavalry Regiment.
+As a result of the Options for Change Review in 1991, The Blues and Royals formed a union for operational purposes with the Life Guards as the Household Cavalry Regiment.
 However, they each maintain their regimental identity, with distinct uniforms and traditions, and their own colonel.
-The Blues and Royals currently has two reconnaissance squadrons in Windsor, which are part of the Household Cavalry Regiment, and a mounted squadron in London as part of the Household Cavalry Mounted Regiment.
+The Blues and Royals currently has two reconnaissance squadrons in Windsor, which are part of the Household Cavalry Regiment, and a mounted squadron in London as part of the Household Cavalry Mounted Regiment, performing ceremonial and public duties.